prashanthkumarjoshi/Data-Analysis-for-a-Food-company-using-SQL/README.md

 Develop complex queries to analyze and retrieve specific data:

 ## Business problems and Queries for solution
+#### Use collapsible drop down to view business problems and solutions
 ### Q1.
 Write a Query to find the top 5   most frequently ordered dishes by customer called  "Akhil Reddy" in the last 1 year.
 <details><summary>
 <strong>Description</strong>: Return the records of last 1 year with customer_id, customer_name,dishes and total count of dishes.</summary>